SimoDax/Bird10/README.md

 Some of the Qml code is ripped off from the official app as I wanted a similar style :)

-All o1Twitter references in the Qml actually refer to the OXTwitter object (because it is registered like that in the meta-object system), no to O1Twitter.
+All the o1Twitter references in the Qml actually refer to the OXTwitter object (because it is registered like that in the meta-object system), no to O1Twitter.
 Originally the app used OAuth 1.0 instead of XAuth and I was too lazy to change all the names, so I just changed the actual class getting instantiated when I switched to XAuth.